cdevents/spec/testing-events.md

 # Testing Events

-Testing events covers the subjects and predicates related to test-execution which is performed independently of CI/CD pipelines.
+Testing events covers the subjects and predicates related to test-execution performed independently of CI/CD pipelines.

 ## Subjects